-c) Presentation of the ICRC Corporate Support Group
+The ICRC Corporate Support Group

 For decades, the ICRC has been developing close relations with civil and military authorities, international organizations, non-governmental organizations and academic institutions.
 Until recently however, the ICRC had very few systematic contacts with the business community, except when buying goods and services from private suppliers.